 A concussion is an injury caused by a direct blow to the head or indirectly to the body causing the head and neck to forcefully move back and forth, such as during a whiplash type of injury.

-Although most concussions, about 85 to 90 percent, resolve in days to weeks, some individuals will go on to suffer from post-concussion syndrome.
+Although most concussions, about 85% to 90%, resolve in days to weeks, some individuals will go on to suffer from post-concussion syndrome.
 Post concussion syndrome can occur when patients suffer from concussion symptoms for more than three weeks after the injury.

 A concussion can cause a cluster of symptoms such as: